- Ph.D., The University of Texas at Austin

 - IT capabilities and strategy

-Dr. Mishra received his Ph.D. in Information Systems from the McCombs School of Business at the University of Texas at Austin.
-Before joining the Institute of Health Administration at the Robinson College of Business, he was on the faculty at the Robert H. Smith School of Business at the University of Maryland and at the Tepper School of Business at Carnegie Mellon University.
-He also holds a secondary appointment at the Department of Computer Information Systems at GSU.
+Dr. Mishra is Associate Professor of Business Analytics, Computer Information Systems and Health Administration at the Robinson College of Business at Georgia State University.
+He received his Ph.D. in Management Science and Information Systems from the McCombs School of Business at the University of Texas at Austin.
+Prior to joining Robinson, he was on the faculty at the Robert H. Smith School of Business at University of Maryland and at the Tepper School of Business at Carnegie Mellon University.